 Paratrooper of the Polish 1st Independent Parachute Brigade.
 Photo: Julian Tennant

-Polish parachutist and glider qualification badges.
+Polish parachutist and glider borne infantry qualification badges.
 The initial parachutist qualification is the badge on the left, with each qualifying soldier being awarded an individually numbered badge.
 After completing an operational jump, a separate serial numbered wreath is attached to the badge (centre).
-The badge on the left is the Glider pilot qualification worn by the Polish troops.
+The badge on the right is the Glider pilot qualification worn by the Polish troops.
 Photo: Julian Tennant

 Watch, map, British medic’s brassard, British para qualification wing and plastic economy issue Royal Army Medical Corps beret badge.

 RAF aircrew and British Paratrooper with a ‘dummy’ para in the background.
 Photo: Julian Tennant

 An example of the uniform worn by a German SS soldier in 1944.
 Photo: Julian Tennant